aarzalluz/singlecell-isoform-simulation/README.md

 ### Instructions for running the simulations

 Download this repository, and change your working directory in R to the corresponding folder.
 Then, source the .R files containing the custom simulation functions and load the data.
-For instance, to start running the short-read simulation, execute the following in the R terminal
+For instance, to start running the short-read simulation, execute the following in the R terminal:

 ```
 source("sr_simulation_functions.R")
 load("data/sr_transcriptome.rda")
 ```

-as specified in the frist lines of the short read simulation vignette.
+as specified in the frist lines of the [short read simulation vignette](sr_simulation_pipeline.md).
 Then, follow the rest of the vignette.

 ### References